 “Where a prenuptial agreement provides that neither spouse will ever claim any interest in the other’s property, states that each spouse shall be the sole owner of property purchased or acquired in his or her name, and contains language purporting to waive and release all rights and claims that a spouse may be entitled to as a result of the marriage, do such provisions serve to waive a spouse’s right to any share of assets titled in the other spouse’s name, even if those assets were acquired during the marriage due to the parties’ marital efforts or appreciated in value during the marriage due to the parties’ marital efforts?”

 By answering affirmative, the court ruled that if a spouse enters into a prenuptial agreement where both spouses waive all rights and claims to each other’s property, they also waive all rights and claim to assets acquired by the other spouse during the course of the marriage, provided that said property is titled in the other spouse’s name.

 Florida courts ruled to affirm the contract of the prenuptial agreement, but not all prenuptial contracts are created equally.
 Wonder what this decision means for you?
-Contact The Virga Law Firm and discuss your situation with a skilled family law attorney in Panama City!
+Contact The Virga Law Firm and discuss your situation with a skilled attorney!